danirus/django-comments-xtd/docs/tutorial.rst

        </div>

-Below the list of comments we want to display the comment form, so that users can send their own comments.
+Below the list of comments we want to display the comment form (later we will put the form first), so that users can send their own comments.
 There are two tags available for such purpose, the :ttag:`render_comment_form` and the :ttag:`get_comment_form`.
 The former renders a template with the comment form while the latter puts the form in the context of the template giving more control over the fields.

 At the moment we will use the first tag, :ttag:`render_comment_form`: